Azure/azure-sphere-gallery/README.md

 This repository contains a collection of inspirational, unmaintained [Azure Sphere](https://www.microsoft.com/azure-sphere/) software samples and hardware designs ready to be reused.

-Please also see the official Azure Sphere Samples and Azure Sphere Hardware Designs repos for maintained examples:
+For maintained samples and designs, see the official Azure Sphere Samples and Azure Sphere Hardware Designs repos:

 - https://github.com/Azure/azure-sphere-samples
 - https://github.com/Azure/azure-sphere-hardware-designs